upsun/devcenter/dev/content/videos/9Eezgt81ago.md

   - events
 #   - integrations
 ---
 Deploying an app for the first time is always daunting.
 It does not need to be.
-Setup a quick ChatGPT client based on a Symfony REST API and a React frontend with Guillaume MOIGNEU.
+Setup a quick ChatGPT client based on a Symfony REST API and a React frontend with Guillaume Moigneu.
 This app will be deployed to Upsun where we will analyze some performance bottlenecks and scale the infrastructure appropriately based on these findings.
 ______________________________________

 Enterprise Symfony for the future: Platform.sh is the official Symfony Cloud Platform.
 ______________________________________

-Experiment easily.
-Iterate quickly.
-Deploy responsibly.
-Introducing the Upsun PaaS.

 A bright, new offer powered by Platform.sh—adopted (and ❤️) by 16,000+ developers, 7,000 customers, and proven over the last 8 years—Upsun provides out-of-the-box capabilities that serve as the launchpad for creative development teams’ out-of-the-box thinking.
 A single, fully managed, self-service PaaS for development teams who just want to build their next, great application.